zuhairp/django-headstart/README.md

 * Develop your app with either Django's built in development server or use Gunicorn as your application server
 * Control it all with [Fabric](http://www.fabfile.org/)

-#### Why not <insert super cool X here>?
+#### Why not &lt;insert super cool X here&gt;?
-I'm sure <super cool X> is super cool, but I found this method was the right balance of simplicity and consistency for my workflow.
-If you're a fan of <super cool X>, then use <super cool X>.
+I'm sure &lt;super cool X&gt; is super cool, but I found this method was the right balance of simplicity and consistency for my workflow.
+If you're a fan of &lt;super cool X&gt;, then use &lt;super cool X&gt;.

 ### Getting Started